Joseph S. Van Bokkelen

-Joseph S. Van Bokkelen (born June 7, 1943) is a senior United States district judge of the United States District Court for the Northern District of Indiana.
+Joseph Scott Van Bokkelen (born June 7, 1943) is a senior United States district judge of the United States District Court for the Northern District of Indiana.

 Education and career

-Born in Chicago, Illinois, Van Bokkelen received a Bachelor of Arts degree from Indiana University in 1966 and a Juris Doctor from Indiana University Maurer School of Law in 1969.
+Van Bokkelen was born in Born in Chicago, Illinois and attended Mooresville High School.
+He received a Bachelor of Arts degree from Indiana University Bloomington in 1966 and a Juris Doctor f rom Indiana University School of Law in 1969.
 He was a Deputy attorney general of Office of the Indiana Attorney General from 1969 to 1970.
 He was an Assistant attorney general of Office of the Indiana Attorney General from 1971 to 1972.
 He was an Assistant United States Attorney of the United States Attorney's Office for the Northern District of Indiana from 1972 to 1975.
 He was in private practice in Indiana from 1975 to 2001.
 He was the United States Attorney for the Northern District of Indiana from 2001 to 2007.